Non-Take-Up of Unemployment Benefit II in Germany: A Longitudinal Perspective Using Administrative Data: Results

-Adding the variables related to UB~II experience into the model significantly alters the marginal effects of certain regressors present in the baseline specification (also refer to Table~\ref{tab:TUests_w0_e0_excl11001}.
-For example, the impact of the relative income gap reduces from 0.25 to 0.16, with most age group and education indicators losing statistical significance.
+Adding the variables related to UB~II experience into the model substantially changes the marginal effects of certain regressors present in the baseline specification (see also Table~\ref{tab:TUests_w0_e0_excl11001}).
+For example, the marginal effect of the relative income gap falls from 0.25 to 0.16, with most age group and education indicators losing statistical significance.
 The marginal effects of the group indicators ``GenPop samples'', ``early retirement hh'', and ``other benefit reported'' are also considerably smaller than their values in the baseline specification.
 Finally, while the absolute values of most marginal effects in the baseline specification decrease upon including the UB~II experience indicators, the marginal effects of household type indicators increase to two or three times their baseline specification values.